bb4242/sdnotify/README.md

     # Note: setting PYTHONUNBUFFERED is necessary to see the output of this service in the journal
     # See https://docs.python.org/2/using/cmdline.html#envvar-PYTHONUNBUFFERED
     Environment=PYTHONUNBUFFERED=true

+	# Adjust this line to the correct path to test.py
     ExecStart=/usr/bin/python /path/to/test.py

     # Note that we use Type=notify here since test.py will send "READY=1"